scd-systems/ulixos-slipmod/README.md

 Ulix OS
 ---------------------
-The Ulix OS is a teaching OS based on C by using the Literate Programming method. http://www.ulixos.org
+The Ulix OS is a teaching OS based on C by using the literate programming method. http://www.ulixos.org